 Find Relief from Persistent Facial & Jaw Pain

 Your temporomandibular joints, or TMJs, are located on either side of the jaw.
-These joints experience pressure on a daily basis since you use them every time you chew or speak.
-When these muscles become stiff due to being constantly overworked, you can develop TMD or TMJ Disorder.
-While symptoms can vary depending on the patient, common signs include intense headaches, teeth grinding, and excess stress on the jaw that can damage teeth.
+These joints experience pressure daily since you use them every time you chew or speak.
+You can develop TMD or TMJ Disorder when these muscles become stiff due to being constantly overworked.

 Causes of TMJ Disorder

-While TMJ Disorder can be caused by a number of factors, most cases usually result from excessive stress being placed on your jaw.
+Several factors can cause TMJ Disorder.
+Most cases usually result from excessive stress being placed on your jaw.
 Other causes of TMJ Disorder include: